orinverse/orin/doc/build-unix.md

 sudo apt-get install libqrencode-dev
 ```

-Once these are installed, they will be found by configure and a dash-qt executable will be
+Once these are installed, they will be found by configure and a orin-qt executable will be
 built by default.